Nexium Side Effects

 Generic Name: esomeprazole

-Note: This document contains side effect information about esomeprazole.
-Some of the dosage forms listed on this page may not apply to the brand name Nexium.
+Note: This page contains side effects data for the generic drug esomeprazole.
+It is possible that some of the dosage forms included below may not apply to the brand name Nexium.

 For the Consumer

-Along with its needed effects, esomeprazole (the active ingredient contained in Nexium) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, esomeprazole (the active ingredient contained in Nexium) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking esomeprazole:Incidence not known
+If any of the following side effects occur while taking esomeprazole, check with your doctor immediately:Rare

 - Blistering, peeling, or loosening of the skin

 - dark-colored urine

 - high fever

 - light-colored stools